-Black ice is one of the most dangerous conditions that you will face in a Chicago winter.
-This is ice that you cannot see, and it is often the topic of a slip and fall lawsuit.
+Black ice is one of the most dangerous conditions in a Chicago winter, where you cannot see the ice until you slide on the slippery surface.
+These accidents are often the basis of a slip-and-fall lawsuit.

-However, the legal rules for a slip and fall accident can make a black ice injury claim complex.
+However, the legal rules for a slip-and-fall accident can make a fall on black ice injury claim complex.

-For liability claims, you would need an experienced attorney who knows how to effectively present your case for financial compensation effectively.
+For liability claims, you need an experienced attorney to effectively present your case for financial compensation.

-Call the attorneys at Rosenfeld Injury Lawyers to schedule your free consultation to hold property owners accountable for your slip and fall accident.
+Call the attorneys at Rosenfeld Injury Lawyers to schedule your free consultation to hold property owners accountable for your slip and fall on black ice accident.

 What Is Black Ice?

-Contrary to its name, black ice is actually clear and transparent.
-The reason why it is called black ice is that you cannot see it on the pavement or asphalt, since it is a thin layer.
+Contrary to its name, black ice is clear and transparent.
+It is called black ice because you cannot see it on the pavement or asphalt since it is a thin layer.

 All you see is the asphalt itself, causing you to think that it is safe.
 It is far easier to spot thicker ice and try to go around it.

-However, people often do not realize that they have walked over black ice until after the accident occurred.
+However, people often do not realize they have walked over black ice until after the accident.

 In parking lots and sidewalks, seeing the surface itself will present a deceptive picture and can be an illusion.

-Clear ice is the same exact thing as regular and can cause the same exact slip and fall accident.
+Clear ice is the same thing as regular and can cause the same slip and fall accident.

 Black ice does not necessarily have to be black.
 It takes the color of whatever pavement is underneath it.